chives/vagrant-box/README.md

 ## /etc/hosts

-Now you should add to /etc/hosts at you host machine following line:
+Now you should add project domain (``$host_name`` from default.pp file) to /etc/hosts file at your host machine.

 ```
-10.0.0.200      PROJECT-NAME.dev
+10.0.0.200      'symfony-project.dev'
 ```

-From now you should be able to access site at host machine under http://PROJECT-NAME.dev/ address.
+From now you should be able to access site at host machine under http://symfony-project.dev/ address.